jmleson/extended_hueckel-aromatic_ring_excitations/README.md

 ```
 This creates a traceable derivation of dispersion coefficients in `RESULTS/Benzene.tex`, that can be compiled via `./RESULTS/run_latex.sh` which yields the corresponding file `RESULTS/out/Benzene.pdf`.

 > ❗ The code prioritizes traceability over speed.
-Solving the secular equations may take considerable time, depending on the system.
+Solving the secular equations may take considerable time or even fail, depending on the system.